 A constructive trust is a legal remedy imposed by a court to address situations where one party has wrongfully obtained or retained property at the expense of another.
 This remedy is particularly relevant in cases involving fraud, breach of fiduciary duty, or unjust enrichment.
 In Minnesota, when a constructive trust is established, the court typically appoints a trustee who assumes specific duties related to the property in question.
 These trustee duties include managing the property in a manner that benefits the rightful owner and ensuring that the property is not dissipated or misused.

 Constructive trusts serve as a form of equitable relief designed to prevent unjust enrichment and restore fairness in property disputes.
 Unlike traditional trusts, constructive trusts do not require the intent of the parties to create a trust relationship; rather, they are imposed by the court to rectify wrongful conduct.
 Courts in Minnesota have the authority to determine the appropriate terms and conditions of the constructive trust, emphasizing the importance of the equitable principles underlying this legal remedy.
-Ultimately, constructive trusts facilitate justice by compelling the wrongful holder to return the property to its rightful owner, thereby upholding the integrity of property rights.
+Constructive trusts facilitate justice by compelling the wrongful holder to return the property to its rightful owner, thereby upholding the integrity of property rights.

 Minnesota Legal Standards